yuhko-msft/microsoft-graph-docs/api-reference/beta/api/chat-get-installedApps.md

 ---
-title: "Get app in chat"
+title: "List apps in chat"
 description: "API to get an app installed in a chat."
 author: "nkramer"
 localization_priority: Priority